Futurama (video game): Plot

 After discovering that the Sun is habitable, Leela helps the Sun People to defeat their evil Sun God in exchange for a full tank of dark matter.
 After Leela destroys the Sun Temple, the crew then head for the planet of Bogad, where Farnsworth's mentor, Adoy, lives.
 Adoy has invented a time machine, but its generator is inconveniently placed a great distance away, with hazardous swamps in the way.
-Using the time machine's hand crank, which turns back time by two minutes if cranked for that long, Zoidberg (who had inexplicably appeared on Adoy "making a cameo") manages to reach and activate the generator.
+Using the time machine's hand crank, which turns back time by two minutes if cranked for that long, Zoidberg (who had inexplicably appeared on Bogad "making a cameo") manages to reach and activate the generator.
 Fry, Leela and Bender manage to travel back to a few minutes before Mom buys Planet Express from the Professor.
 However, the ship crashes into Planet Express, destroying the ship.
 This prompts them to steal the ship of the past, leaving the broken ship to be repaired by their past selves.
 They attempt to stop the sale, which prompts Mom to send Destructor to attack them.
 They defeat the robot, but the Re-animator gets damaged and falls on Destructor, causing it to fall on top of them.
 Angry at the fact that the robot killed his crew, the professor refuses to sell Planet Express.
 But after Mom bribes him with a sombrero, he sells, and the events of the game continue in an endless cycle.

 Development

+Futurama was developed by Swedish game developer Unique Development Studios (UDS), which acquired the rights to develop a video game adaptation of the series in September 2000, following the series' success, first announced by its creator Matt Groening at Comic-Con in July, for the next-gen consoles, the Xbox and PlayStation 2.

+Many of the series crew members was involved in development of the game.
+Matt Groening served as Executive game developer, and David X. Cohen directed the voice acting of the original actors from the series like: Billy West, Katey Sagal, John DiMaggio, Tress MacNeille, Maurice LaMarche, and David Herman.
+Also adding to the authenticity of the game the soundtrack provided by Christopher Tyng exclusively for the game, who also composed the music in the series.
+And Futurama scriptwriter and producer J. Stewart Burns who scripted an original storyline for the plot, introduced characters never seen in the show prior.
+The Art director of the show and the comic Mili Smythe, oversaw the approvals of all character model in the game.
+The manual, Box art and artwork was provided by Bongo Comics.

 Development on the game started before the series' cancellation, but the game was not released until after the last episode of season 4 had already been shown.
-Thus, the game has been known as a "lost episode" of sorts since it includes 28 minutes of new animation.
+The game includes 28 minutes of new animation.

-Many of the crew from the Futurama series worked on the game.
-Matt Groening served as Executive game developer and David X. Cohen directed the voice actors.
-These voice actors were the original actors from the series: Billy West, Katey Sagal, John DiMaggio, Tress MacNeille, Maurice LaMarche, and David Herman.
-Cast members Phil LaMarr and Lauren Tom weren't included in the game due to budgetary reasons.
-Also adding to the authenticity of the game was the original music composition provided by Christopher Tyng who also composed the music in the series and Futurama scriptwriter and producer J. Stewart Burns who scripted an original storyline for the plot.
-The music during the end credits of the game is later used in the four straight-to-DVD Futurama films: in the extended intro of Bender's Big Score, and rearranged versions during the end credits of the subsequent three films.

-A GameCube version was planned for release but was cancelled due to slow sales of the console in the United States.